HubSpot CRM

 Parameter Type Description

-ObjectType String The HubSpot object type to delete.
+ObjectType String HubSpot object type to delete.

 Items Array HubSpot records to delete, with Id as a direct child of each item.